 - I’ve never felt so much love

 However you think about divine intervention or higher powers or your religious touchstone, love is the most powerful force in our lives.
-It is through love of ourselves, love of our children, and love of another adult, that we find meaning and fulfillment in our lives.
+It is through the love of ourselves, love of our children, and love of another adult, that we find meaning and fulfillment in our lives.

-Before children I was extremely self-focused.
+Before children, I was extremely self-focused.
 I was intense and focused on success.
 And then I fell in love with the woman who would become my wife and suddenly all the possibilities were open.
-And through the opening of our relationship we were both able to make the massive leap of faith to consciously bring another human into our lives.
+And through the opening of our relationship, we were both able to make the massive leap of faith to consciously bring another human into our lives.
 The moment we looked at each other and communicated that we were ready to go from practice (using birth control) to live ammo our lives were transformed.
 The leap of faith we took that morning in France, would burn away all of our ideas of self-actualization and striving.
 We said YES to our spiritual guides and asked to be given the opportunity to become parents.

 As our story went, the marriage ended up not continuing, but we spent 11 years together leaping into the unknown, first in our relationship, second in our marriage, third in becoming parents.
-In divorce you must take that final leap, the fourth, into celebrating and supporting your previous partner in spite of the fracture and distance that comes as a result of dissolving the marriage and undoing the vows you made to one another.
+In divorce, you must take that final leap, the fourth, into celebrating and supporting your previous partner in spite of the fracture and distance that comes as a result of dissolving the marriage and undoing the vows you made to one another.

 But you never undo the vows to your children.
 And as you move through the years as co-parents rather than cohabitants and lovers, you will be stripped down to the bare essentials.
 In my case, over the last five years, I lost everything.
 Jobs, money, possessions.
-In some dark moments I contemplated losing myself.
+In some dark moments, I contemplated losing myself.
 Amazing, that sadness that overwhelms completely enough for someone to consider an easy escape into death.
-I am ashamed to admit this moment, as if it’s some weakness in my character.
+I am ashamed to admit this moment as if it’s some weakness in my character.
 But it’s a fact.
 A fact that I didn’t follow through on, but a fact that I contemplated, ruminated, on the idea that I could escape this pain and loss by escaping my own life.

 My father must’ve felt the same despair as he made choices that led to his divorce from my mom.
 His choice was towards alcohol rather than towards us and our mom.
 He “chose” to deny his drinking problem and chose to marry another woman with a love of the distilled spirits as well.
 The descent was quick and horrifying to watch.
 But as he occasionally reached out to me, at 10 and 14 years old, to come live with them in the new fantastic house, I was clear that I would be taking a significantly different route.